 - Are more expensive: Whilst they are a bigger upfront cost, aluminium windows are less likely to degrade over time compared with uPVC.
-In addition, they will add value to your property over time so are a great long term investment.
+In addition, they will add value to your property over time so are a great long-term investment.

 - Better for the environment: Aluminium windows have a strong design to keep heat from escaping which will use less energy.
 Aluminium itself is also widely recyclable making it an environmentally-friendly choice.

 - Thermal efficiency: The big misconception about aluminium windows is that they aren’t thermally efficient and leak heat.
 But, with the introduction of Aerogel, they’re becoming an ideal product.
-Many manufactures use Aerogel within the aluminium window frame to reduce the thermal leakage.
+Many manufacturers use Aerogel within the aluminium window frame to reduce thermal leakage.
 It’s even used on the space shuttles to keep astronauts warm.